LaasyaMarthati/To-Do-List/README.md

+ # Web- based To Do List Interface
+This is a web-based To Do List Interface.
   # Mobile Todo List Interface

   This is a code bundle for Mobile Todo List Interface.
-The original project is available at https://www.figma.com/design/ZpfgOz9ScgZK6zCDW9TMYv/Mobile-Todo-List-Interface.
+Itis available at https://www.figma.com/design/ZpfgOz9ScgZK6zCDW9TMYv/Mobile-Todo-List-Interface.

   ## Running the code